Is food addictive?

 Written by Sioned Bryant

 The concept of food addiction is a highly controversial topic.
-We usually associate the term 'addiction' with illicit drugs and alcohol, so how can food (something we must eat throughout the day) be grouped with substances that can have such a negative impact on our health?
+We usually associate the term 'addiction' with illicit drugs and alcohol, so how can food (something we must eat every day) be grouped with substances that can have such a negative impact on our health?

 What is addiction?

-The term ‘addiction’ is a commonly used term in society today, despite there being no established consensus on its clinical definition.
+‘Addiction’ is a commonly used term despite there being no established consensus on its clinical definition.
 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) refers to addictions as severe substance dependence, however, behavioural addictions have gathered momentum recently and the latest DSM review included a chapter on ‘Substance-Related and Addictive Disorders’ (1).

-Every day behaviours that can be abused or excessive, with physical and psychological impacts are gaining attention as to whether they can be considered behavioural addictions.
+Everyday behaviours that can be abused or used to excess, with physical and psychological impacts are gaining attention as to whether they can be considered behavioural addictions.
 For example, exercise is unarguably good for our health.
-However, it has the ability to become unhealthy when it becomes a strategy to compensate for eating or when it is bound by strict rules that prevent you from socialising or engaging in other daily activities.
+However, it has the ability to become unhealthy or compulsive exercise when it becomes a strategy to compensate for eating or when it is bound by strict rules that prevent you from socialising or engaging in other daily activities.

 What is food addiction?